sage-code/maj/verbs.md

 For informative proposition we do not need 'ya for present.

-* io taru la nova fon Europa  = I bring the news from Europe
+* jo taru la nova fon Europa  = I bring the news from Europe
 * tu taru ke nova fon Weta?   = you bring what news from West?

-## Imperative coda
+## Imperative form

-For imperative form of verb, you change coda from "u" to "h".
+For imperative case, you you must use an auxiliary verb:

-* dovu = must/mandatory
+dovu = must/mandatory
-* digu = talk

 **examples:**

-* tu dovu sə digə'ia des la iata! = you must talk now about the present
+* tu dovu sh digu'ia des la iata! = you must talk now about the present!
-* su dovu sə digə'ia des la pasa! = you must talk now about the past
+* su dovu sh digu'ia des la pasa! = you must talk now about the past!

 ## Verb transformation

-Verb can be used as different part of proposition using a coda:"e" and suffix 'ra.
+Verb can be used as noun by changing coda from "u" to "e'ra".

 joku => joke'ra

 * tu seru'pa la joke'ra de zu  = you have been his game player;
-* io ka seru la tu joke'ra     = I'm not your game player;
+* jo ka seru la tu joke'ra     = I'm not your game player;

-Ver can be used as noun if coda "u" is replaced by "a"
+Verb can be used as noun if coda "u" is replaced by "a".

 * la joka se joku'pa = the game was played;
 * la joka se finu'ia = the game is over now;

-**lo = ul**
+**ro = ul**

-Use coda "e" and suffix 'lo to make an adjective
+Use coda "e" and suffix 'ro to make an adjective.

-joku => joke'lo = playful
+joku => joke'ro = playful

-* io seru joke'lo = I'm playful
+* jo seru joke'ro = I'm playful
-* tu seru joke'lo = you are playful
+* tu seru joke'ro = you are playful
-* zu seru joke'lo = he is playful
+* zu seru joke'ro = he is playful

 ## Reflexive form